Poll: Would You Rather: be a tree OR live in a tree Vote Now!

 Where the White Moss Grows - written for grade 12 English assignment.
 I hate it a little bit, just because, but this shows the height of my love for description.
 I like that part of it :)

 I feel a good review, to me, should indicate (a) how the reader felt when they read the thing and (b) what makes them feel that way specifically.

-I don't review in order to get more reviews for myself, or even necessarily to return reviews.
+I don't review in order to get more reviews for myself, or even necessarily to return reviews (well, not right away anyway).
 I don't expect it of other people either.
+(Sorry.)

-I follow stories that I want to keep my eye on and maybe go back to read :) I favourite stories that I'ma gonna download with ficsaver 'cause I want to hug them ... hope nobody minds ...
-0_0 (Seriously, if this is annoying for you, let me know)
+I follow stories that I want to keep my eye on and maybe go back to read :) I favourite stories that I'mma gonna download with ficsaver 'cause I want to hug them ... hope nobody minds ...
+O-o (Seriously, if this is annoying for you, let me know)